rdegges/pycall/docs/usage.rst

 Code Breakdown
 **************

 1. First we imported the pycall classes.
-The :class:`~callfile.CallFile` class allows us to make call files.
+The :class:`~pycall.CallFile` class allows us to make call files.
 The :class:`~pycall.Call` class stores information about a specific call, and the :class:`~pycall.Application` class lets us specify an Asterisk application as our